 Listen

 It’s important to continually gain feedback and collectively listen to staff – particularly those who were onboard from the start.
 Taking their views into account whilst growing the business will help you maintain the start-up culture created.
 Use staff surveys or hold weekly meetings to gauge staff morale and gain feedback where you need to.
-We’ve got a free webinar on how and why you should run staff surveys if you want to know more, with our partner WeThrive.

 Great questions to understand are: